jsmuster/qq/README.md

 ## Architecture Overview

 An Isomorphic application is the combination of techniques in a server-rendered application and a single-page application.
-Apps built with the technique perform beautifully on any device.

-Isomorphic apps employ a pattern that exploits almost all the features available, storing data locally and minimizing server requests.
+Isomorphic apps employ a pattern that exploits storing data locally and minimizing server requests.
 The apps render flawlessly, maximize SEO, and offer opportunities to share code and libraries between client and server.

 ## Quickstart